zitadel/zitadel/docs/docs/quickstarts/login/nextjs.md

 # User interface

 Now we can start editing the homepage by modifying `pages/index.tsx`.

-Add this snippet your file.
-This code gets your auth session from next-auth, renders a Logout button if your authenticated or shows a Signup button if your not.
+Add this snippet to your file.
+This code gets your auth session from next-auth.
+If you are authenticated, it renders a Logout button.
+If you aren't, it shows a signup button.

-Note that signIn method requires the id of the provider we provided earlier, and provides a possibilty to add a callback url, Auth Next will redirect you to the specified route if logged in successfully.
+Note that the `signIn` method requires the id of the provider we provided earlier.
+It also lets you add a callback URL.
+If login is successful,
+NextAuth.js will redirect you to the specified route.

 ```ts
 import { signIn, signOut, useSession } from 'next-auth/client';